William Contreras Player Props: Brewers vs. Twins

 - Contreras is hitting .239 with nine doubles, eight home runs and 25 walks.

-- In 25.0% of his games this season, Contreras has picked up at least one RBI.
-In six of those games (11.5%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.
+- Contreras has had at least one RBI in 25.0% of his games this season (13 of 52), with more than one RBI six times (11.5%).
+He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.